15 proven strategies to break the cold start loop and get your first users

 The chicken and egg issue is the core reason why building a marketplace is harder than building a regular product.
 You're not convincing one group of users to show up - you need two sides to show up, and each side only comes if the other is already there.

 But this problem is solvable.
-In this guide, I break down 15 proven strategies that real marketplaces — from Airbnb to Robinhood to Clubhouse — have used to break the loop and get their first users.
+In this guide, I break down 15 proven strategies that real marketplaces - from Airbnb to Robinhood to Clubhouse - have used to break the loop and get their first users.
+(If you're earlier in the journey and haven't picked a niche yet, start with the broader playbook on how to start an online marketplace first.)

 Chicken and Egg Issue for Online Marketplaces - How to Solve It!